carl-221b/AR/README.md

 Project in C++ allowing the user to visualize images contained in a DICOM file.
 This project allows us to visualize CT-Scan files in 2D and 3D using the DCMTK API and Qt as the user interface.

+The following data are extracted from a [public dataset](http://headctstudy.qure.ai/dataset).

 Build Project :

 ```